 Dangers of Laravel Debug Mode Enabled

-I have spent the last couple of weeks researching Laravel, a popular open-source PHP framework intended for the development of web applications.
+We have spent the last couple of weeks researching Laravel, a popular open-source PHP framework intended for the development of web applications.
 Like many similar frameworks it includes a debug mode with a special interface, allowing developers to view the internal state of network connections for the purpose of identifying errors and misconfigurations, before going live.

 There is nothing wrong with having a debug mode enabled, but the real danger is to have this mode on while the system is live.
-I have used both BinaryEdge and Shodan search results to see how many servers are exposed and came up with a shocking list of 566 IPs.
+We have used both BinaryEdge and Shodan search results to see how many servers are exposed and came up with a shocking list of 566 IPs.

 Here is an example of how the debug interface looks in a web-browser and what kind of parameters are open to view in plain text (hint - almost all digital keys are there sometimes):

-Apart from the web server disclosing some system information data in the HTTP response, such as application keys, database connection strings, passwords, secret credentials etc, debug mode enables extra debugging behaviours that assist not only developers, but also potential attackers.
+Apart from the web server disclosing some system information data in the HTTP response, such as application keys, database connection strings, passwords, secret credentials etc, debug mode enables extra debugging behaviors that assist not only developers, but also potential attackers.

 This information might help an attacker gain more information and potentially focus on the development of further attacks with which to target the system.

-For the last two weeks I have responsibly notified 22 companies whose sensitive data was exposed in such a manner.
+For the last two weeks we have responsibly notified 22 companies whose sensitive data was exposed in such a manner.
 One of the companies that inadvertently exposed its production data via the debug mode interface was Swedish-based PrestoDaycare, a child tracking and monitoring platform start-up.

 PrestoDaycare positions itself as a digital toolkit that integrates technology into traditional schools.
 This allows teachers to manage the classroom by creating digital student portfolios, registering attendance and scheduling 1-on-1 conferences.
-It also allows teachers to communicate with the parents by updating the online calendar, tracking student progress and issuing grade reports.
+It also allows teachers to communicate with the parents by updating the online calendar, tracking student progress, and issuing grade reports.

-However, it appeared that the admin section on their homepage was misconfigured in such a way that anybody who may have misspelt the URL would be directed straight to the debug page which contained practically all the Company's credentials in one place including secret keys, database locations, credentials administrator passwords.and many more sensitive details.
+However, it appeared that the admin section on their homepage was misconfigured in such a way that anybody who may have misspelt the URL would be directed straight to the debug page which contained practically all the company's credentials in one place including secret keys, database locations, credentials administrator passwords, and many more sensitive details.

-On September 26th I tried to get in touch with the Company to alert them to the potential security breach but was only able to leave a voicemail and send a notification email which went unanswered.
+On September 26th we tried to get in touch with the Company to alert them to the potential security breach but were only able to leave a voicemail and send a notification email which went unanswered.
 An additional email was sent to the local CERT authority.

 We would again like to express our thanks for reaching out to us on this matter.
 We have, as a GDPR-compliant organization, notified the incident as per the directive.
 The reason for the information leak was a bug in the handling of error events in the web app, which caused the web app to act as it was in debug mode (which it wasn't configured to be).